dropps-io/lookso/docs/README.md

 ## Architecure

 LOOKSO leverages decentralized storage to minimize gas costs and allow media content like images and videos to be attached to messages.
-Every message, like and follow is saved in the Arweave blockchain and a single registry is kept updated for each address.
-This registry is nothing more than a JSON object.
+Every message, like and follow is saved in the Arweave blockchain and a single record file is kept updated for each Universal Profile (UP).
+This social media record file is nothing more than a JSON object and is saved on the Universal Profile's (UP) storage.

-On the Universal Profile of the user, only the registry is stored.
-This [registry](#Registry) contains a list of created posts, liked posts and followed UPs, which all together composes a user's social media state.
+The [record](#Social Media Record File) is the only thing saved on the user's UP and contains a list of created posts, liked posts and followed UPs, which all together composes a user's social media state.

 ![LOOKSO Architecture Overview](img/arch_overview.jpg)

 There is a third actor whose role is to provide a reliable timestamp for the messages in the network.
 It is a [validator](#Validator) smart contract on the LUKSO blockchain and can be called to append a timestamp to the message hash and save it in its own [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage for future validation.

-All the data is indexed in a local database and served as an [API] (https://api.lookso.io/documentation/static/index.html) to speed up and simplify the queries necessary to provide a consistent and fast user experience.
+All the data is indexed in a local database and served as an [API](https://api.lookso.io/documentation/static/index.html) to speed up and simplify the queries necessary to provide a consistent and fast user experience.

 ## The Timestamp Registry Contract